 START WITH BREAKFAST ALFRESCO

-A taste of the city awaits you and your spouse, traveling companions, and classmates at the French Market’s CAFÉ DU MONDE.
+A taste of the city awaits you and your spouse, traveling companions, and classmates at the French Market’s Cafe du Monde.
 It’s just opposite Jackson Square where the Market place begins.
 Open 24/7, it’s a good place to linger, to watch the crowds bustle or stumble by, depending on whether they’re just getting up or just going to sleep.
-The doughnuts are made to order, they’re wonderfully delicious and chock full of powdered sugar (so prepare to dust off any dark blue jackets!).
-The café au lait is unlike any cup of coffee ANYWHERE.
+The beginets, New Orleans version of doughnuts, are made to order, they’re wonderfully delicious and chock full of powdered sugar (so prepare to dust off any dark blue clothes!).
+The café au lait is unlike any cup of coffee anywhere.
 Prefer something grander?
-Try the incomparable BRENNAN’S at 417 Royal, a festive gourmet alternative for fifty years and where the chef prepares eggs in an incredible manner.
-Or, try the daily jazz brunch at the COURT OF TWO SISTERS, 613 Royal, a site that dates back to 1728.
+Try the incomparable Brennan’s at 417 Royal, a festive gourmet alternative where the chef prepares eggs in an incredible manner.
+Or, try the daily jazz brunch at the Court of Two Sisters, 613 Royal, a site that dates back to 1728.
 Enjoy Creole cuisine and the sounds of a strolling jazz trio amid splashing fountains in a beautiful courtyard.